ZakL1/Project5-website/README.md

   - Run this command in the terminal
   - npm run build
   - This will generate a `build/` folder containing all the necessary static files for deployment.

+  - Install gunicorn in your django frontend terminal by typing:
+  - pip install gunicorn
+  - pip freeze > requiremtns.txt

+  - Now create a new file in the root directory called 'Procfile', no extensions
+  - Add the follwing code to the file:
+  - web: gunicorn your_project_name.wsgi

 ### 🌐 Deploying to Heroku

 1. **Create a New App on Heroku**

+   - Create a heroku account (if you don't have one)
    - Go to [Heroku Dashboard](https://dashboard.heroku.com/)
    - Click **"New" > "Create new app"**
    - Enter a name (e.g., `Shutter`)